How Renovations and Home Improvements Affect Home Insurance

 What's an HO-8 Policy?

-This type of insurance is for older homes.
-However, unlike other HO policies, it won’t cover replacement costs of your home if it’s a total loss.
-An HO-8 policy is for homes that are in good condition and are lived in during construction.
+HO-8 policies are renovation insurance coverage is for older homes.
+However, unlike other HO policies, it won't cover replacement costs of your home if it's a total loss.
+An HO-8 policy is for homes in good condition and has residents living in them during the construction period.

 What Is a FAIR Plan?

-If you can’t get anyone to insure you this is the plan you need.
-Basically, if you’re buying a home that you’re renovating over a long period of time or using cash for repairs in increments of time, most insurers will refuse you as a consistently high-risk client.
-FAIR plans meet only the basic insurance requirements but they are better than having no insurance.
+If you can't get anyone to insure you this is the plan you need.
+If you're buying a home that you're renovating over a long period or using cash for repairs in increments of time, most insurers will refuse you as a consistently high-risk client.
+FAIR plans meet only the basic insurance requirements, but they are better than having no insurance.